martianman1999/Snapon-WB200-Manual/README.md

 I can not find where I got this originally.
-I know I donwloaded it off a forum or a website that is now no longer accessible.
+I know I downloaded it off a forum or a website that is now no longer accessible.
 There are some copies floating around but most do not include all the pages.
 I hope this helps someone else.